thiagomarangoni/thiagomarangoni/README.md

-- 👋 I’m @thiagomarangoni
+- 👋 I’m @thiagomarangoni;
-- 👀 I’m student in Fatec Rubens Lara ...
+- 👀 I’m student in Fatec Rubens Lara;
 - 🌱 I’m currently learning Python and I have knowledge in C, C ++ and Java.